top of page

 Mentor since 2018

 The members are involved with a variety of stream surveys and allow us to cover a large number of steelhead watersheds.
-Without the members hard work and dedication monitoring efforts throughout Santa Barbara and Ventura Counties would be significantly reduced.
+Without the Corpsmember's hard work and dedication monitoring efforts throughout Santa Barbara and Ventura Counties would be significantly reduced.

 Dane St. George